Minibike: Legal status

 In some jurisdictions, it is not legal to operate minibikes in certain places or without regulatory-specified special equipment.

 Canada

-Minibikes do not meet Federal safety standards for use on public roads.
+Minibikes can be classified as a competition vehicle if it is imported to Canada or restricted-use motorcycle that must have a Vehicle Identification Number.
+Models for younger children are marked as ride on toys for they do not meet Transportation in Canada safety requirements.
+When caught ride a minibike on public roads you will be charged under the Highway Traffic Act (HTA) and the Compulsory Automobile Insurance Act (CAIA).

 UK

-It is not legal for Minibikes to be used on public roads or land.
+It is not legal for Minibikes to be used on public roads or land unless it has passed a vehicle inspection (MOT) and subsequently been registered for road use.
 Further, it is not legal to use Minibikes on a property in proximity to a population if cited for noise pollution.

 US

 Whilst laws vary by state, Minibikes became unlawful for use on public through-ways due to lack of safety equipment, lights, and their diminutive size causing visibility issues.
 In 1977, the CPSC was unsuccessfully lobbied to add federal regulation to Minibikes.
 By 1979 in the US, Minibikes could not be operated on public roads, they could still operate in areas legal for use of other recreational vehicles, provided they had a specified set of proper equipment utilized at the time of sale, most notably a spark arrestor for the exhaust.
 In many US states mini bikes can be made street legal.